OGCI Performance Data hub

 Summary

-• OGCI members aggregate Scope 1 operated GHG emissions of 575 Mt CO2e represents 1% of global greenhouse gas emissions, using latest 2022 data from UNEP’S Emissions Gap Report published in 2023.
-1
+In 2024, OGCI members’ aggregate upstream operated Scope 1 and 2 GHG emissions were 304 Mt CO2e.
+This represents 0.5% of global GHG, using latest 2023 data from UNEP’S Emissions Gap Report published in 2024.1

-• Scope 1 upstream GHG emissions fell by 2% over the year (and a total of 23% since 2017), due to methane emissions reductions, energy efficiency investments, projects to reduce carbon emissions in exploration and production, and divestments.
+In 2024, OCGI members’ aggregate upstream operated Scope 1 and 2 GHG emissions were 25% lower than in 2017 due to methane emissions reductions, energy efficiency investments, projects to reduce carbon emissions in exploration and production, and divestments.

-• Downstream, which accounts for around half of OGCI member companies’ aggregate Scope 1 greenhouse gas emissions, has shown slower progress than upstream, reflecting the complexity and longer timelines of emissions reduction efforts in refineries.
+Downstream, which accounts for around half of OGCI member companies’ aggregate Scope 1 GHG emissions, has shown slower progress than upstream, reflecting the complexity and longer timelines of emissions reduction efforts in refineries.

 Notes: